nrdeering/Charlotte-Crime-Data/README.md

 # Crime-Data
-Please see 'Code' branch for the final matrials used to complete the presentation
+Please see 'Code' branch for the final materials used to complete the presentation